maxcelant/leetcode/problems/Binary Tree Right Side View.md

 tags:
   - trees
   - medium
 pattern: Use level order traversal, store last node of that layer seen.
+Make sure to append left and then right
+rating: 5
+last_attempt: 2025-05-31
 ---
 #### Intuition
 ---